Carbon sequestration: In nature

 Carbon sequestration is part of the natural carbon cycle by which carbon is exchanged among the biosphere, pedosphere (soil), geosphere, hydrosphere, and atmosphere of Earth.
 Carbon dioxide is naturally captured from the atmosphere through biological, chemical, or physical processes, and stored in long-term reservoirs.

-Plants, such as forests and kelp beds, absorb carbon dioxide from the air as they grow, and bind it into biomass.
-However, these biological stores are considered volatile carbon sinks as long-term sequestration cannot be guaranteed.
+Plants absorb carbon dioxide from the air as they grow, and bind it into biomass.
+However, biological stores (such as forests and kelp beds) are considered volatile carbon sinks as long-term sequestration cannot be guaranteed.
 Events such as wildfires or disease, economic pressures, and changing political priorities can result in the sequestered carbon being released back into the atmosphere.

 In climate change mitigation and policies

-Carbon sequestration - when acting as a carbon sink - helps to mitigate climate change and thus reduce harmful effects of climate change.
+Carbon sequestration, which acts as a carbon sink, helps to mitigate climate change and thus reduce harmful effects of climate change.
 It helps to slow the atmospheric and marine accumulation of greenhouse gases, which is mainly carbon dioxide released by burning fossil fuels.

 Carbon sequestration for climate change mitigation can involve either enhancing natural carbon sinks or employing technological methods to capture and store carbon.

 Within the carbon capture and storage approaches, carbon sequestration refers to the storage component.
 Artificial carbon storage technologies can be applied, such as gaseous storage in deep geological formations (including saline formations and exhausted gas fields), and solid storage by reaction of CO_{2} with metal oxides to produce stable carbonates.

 For carbon to be sequestered artificially—that is, outside the natural processes of the carbon cycle—it must first be captured, or its release into the atmosphere must be significantly delayed or prevented.
 This can be achieved by incorporating carbon-rich materials into long-lasting applications, such as construction, thereby avoiding release through processes like combustion or decay.
 Thereafter it can be passively stored or remain productively utilized over time in a variety of ways.
 For instance, upon harvesting, wood (as a carbon-rich material) can be incorporated into construction or a range of other durable products, thus sequestering its carbon over years or even centuries.
 In industrial production, engineers typically capture carbon dioxide from emissions from power plants or factories.

-For example, in the United States, the Executive Order 13990 (officially titled "Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis") from 2021, includes several mentions of carbon sequestration via conservation and restoration of carbon sink ecosystems, such as wetlands and forests.
-The document emphasizes the importance of farmers, landowners, and coastal communities in carbon sequestration.
-It directs the Treasury Department to promote conservation of carbon sinks through market based mechanisms.
+For example, in the United States, the Executive Order 13990 (officially titled "Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis") passed in 2021 and revoked January 2025, included several mentions of carbon sequestration via conservation and restoration of carbon sink ecosystems, such as wetlands and forests.
+The document emphasized the importance of farmers, landowners, and coastal communities in carbon sequestration.
+It directed the Treasury Department to promote conservation of carbon sinks through market based mechanisms.

 Noting that the planet's carbon sequestration capacity is not unlimited, a 2025 study concluded that fully using Earth's geologic storage capacity would help limit global warming by only 0.7 C-change.